SPARC-FAIR-Codeathon/2022-project-2/README.md

 * [Ashutosh Singh](https://github.com/singh17ashu) (Lead)
 * [Nathan LoPresto](https://github.com/NathanLoPresto) (SysAdmin)

+### Contributing
+ If you would like to suggest an idea to this project, please let us know in the issues page and we will take a look at your suggestion.
+Please use the enhacement tag to label your suggestion.

+If you would like to add your own feature, feel free to fork the project and send a pull request our way.
+This is an open source project so we will welcome your contributiobs with open arms.
+Refer to our Contributing Guildeines and Code of Conduct for more information.
+Add a GitHub Star to support active development!

 ### Acknowledgements
 We would like to thank the organizers of the 2021 SPARC Codeathon